HasanFaraaz/flash/README.md

 I am using the magnet links to get the Episodes downloaded, so I am using grep to extract the episode information, if the episode number matches, then I download it.

+You need to add the kickass torrent link of the particular TV show.
+For ex :- For modern family kat link is https://kat.cr/usearch/modern%20family/
+          For flash kat link is https://kat.cr/usearch/the%20flash/
+          (these links should be added in su.sh file in the begining)

 So if you want to download your purticular episodes then, edit the su.sh file's grep statements.

 The transmission's webClient works in http://localhost:9091/transmission/web/